thatlarrypearson/telemetry-obd-log-to-csv/README.md

 ## **STILL UNDER CONSTRUCTION** but it is getting closer

 The Telemetry GPS Logger captures location and time data using a GPS receiver.
-While the logger is running, lcationa dn time output is written files and/or shared memory.
+While the logger is running, location and time output is written to files and/or shared memory.

 ## Motivation